Health Information Collection & Use

 Referrals to a medical specialist generally require consultation by the referring doctor.

 Certificates for sickness or carer’s leave require a medical consultation.
 Certificates cannot be backdated.

 MMC sterilises our non-disposable instruments in accordance with the Royal Australian College of General Practice Guidelines.

 Every effort is made to keep appointment times.
 However, delays can occur due to unforeseen and emergency needs.
 We appreciate your patience during these times.

 Patients are welcome to ring the Centre to check whether their doctor is running on schedule.
 We can give an estimate by advising how many patients are waiting to be seen.

-This practice is committed to maintaining the confidentiality of your personal health information at all times and to ensure that this information is only available to authorised members of staff.
+Our practice is committed to maintaining the confidentiality of your personal health information at all times and to ensuring that this information is only available to authorised members of staff.
 Your medical record is confidential.